 To find your Zen, focus on what you do best instead of trying to do everything at once.

-Google does not reward average campaigns, so you’ll need to make sure that your Ads campaigns are as close to perfect as possible.
+Google does not reward average campaigns.
+So you’ll need to make sure that your Ads campaigns are as close to perfect as possible.

 The more relevant and well designed your ad, the better your quality score.
 This will have a huge impact on the cost of your paid advertisement campaigns.
-The strength of your ad will not only generate more sales but its value to the marketplace will compound into lower costs and more exposure.
+The strength of your ad will not only generate more sales but its value to the marketplace will compound into lower costs for you, and more exposure.

 What is Quality Score?

 Quality Score is Google’s system of evaluating the strength and performance of your ads.
 It all boils down to: How relevant are your ads?

 Analyze your internal metrics including click through rate and conversion rates.
 Are you proud of your performance?
 If the answer isn’t an emphatic “YES”, then you are losing ground to your competitors.